I am Resurrection and I am Life, says the Lord.

 Including Christ Church Cathedral in your estate plans helps ensure that the ministries of your church are strengthened and supported for generations to come.
-The Christ Church Cathedral Legacy Society provides information about ways to do this, and members of its steering committee are happy to speak with you and answer any questions you may have.
-It's important to remember that providing a legacy for this church is not limited to those who are wealthy.
+It is important to remember that providing a legacy for this church is not limited to those who are wealthy.
 Many tools and methods can accomplish the goal of providing for the church following your death.
 Please read more about the Legacy Society and planned giving here.

-Memorial gifts to Christ Church Cathedral are placed in _____________________.
+Memorial gifts to Christ Church Cathedral are placed in a fund designated by the family of the deceased.
 You may wish to suggest Christ Church Cathedral as a recipient for those who choose to make a gift in your or a loved one's memory.

 Carolyn Jeffers, Provost // 251.438.1822 // email